A Song for the Heartsore and War-Weary

 Marco knows that said idiot has a name, and it isn't "Ace's little brother," as he's been mentally referring to him since the first time Ace came grinning and waving a wanted poster with a drop-in-the-bucket bounty and a happy-looking kid's picture, saying, "Hey, Marco!
 Look at this!
 My little brother's got his first bounty!"

 After that, Ace had been in such a good humor that he joined Marco in his boozing on the island they harbored at that evening (back when drinking wasn't just a different kind of drowning) despite his usual aversion to overindulging (something about red hair and a hangover to strike fear into the heart of all men).
 The drunker Ace got, the more outrageous the stories he told became.
 Everything from getting eaten by alligators to almost drowning five times in one afternoon to accidentally knotting himself around a tree ("How the hell does that happen?"
-"Well, he'sh a shtupid kid and he'sh made of rubber, damn it."
-"What?").
+"Well, he'th a thtupid kid and he'th made of rubber, dammit." "...what?").

-The headline "Monkey D. Luffy's Bewildering Return to Marineford" is the most appropriate heading he's ever read.
+The headline "Monkey D. Luffy's Bewildering Return to Marineford" is the most apt heading he's ever read.